acchang/CubeTest/README.md

 # CubeTest

+You can see the finished product here: https://acchang.github.io/CubeTest/

 This was an exercise from the Odin Project which involved taking HTML and rewriting it to Javascript Modules: https://www.theodinproject.com/courses/javascript/lessons/restaurant-page